XOP/design-system-starter/packages/dss-tokens/README.md

-# AWSM Tokens @ Design System Starter Template
+# DSS Tokens @ Design System Starter Template

 ## Overview

-Design tokens package is the core dependency for `@awsm/ui`
+Design tokens package is the core dependency for `@ds-starter/ui`
 and very important for consistent design in the apps.

 Design tokens are available in 2 formats - CSS custom properties (variables) and JS objects.